Don12138/BingDailyWallpaper/README.md

 # BingDailyWallpaper
-A wechar applet to show the daily bing wallpaper
+A wechat applet to show the daily bing wallpaper